 I had reached a stage in my underwater photography journey in which I wanted to do more than just take photos—I wanted to create works of art!
 I had chatted to friends who recommended a photo academy in Anilao in the Philippines that would revolutionise the way I thought about underwater photography.
 I did my research and was hooked.
 Within a month, I was on my way, accompanied by my husband and two diving friends who were non-photographers.

 After a 23-hour flight from Cape Town, we arrived in Manila—capital city of the Philippines—and were soon heading down the highway to Anilao.
 I was amazed at how busy and congested the roads were.
-Everyone seemed to be driving something, whether it be a car, a motorbike, a motorbike-cum-taxi or a jeepney, which is the Philippines' version of a bus that the Filipinos seem to love decorating—the more flamboyant, the better.
+Everyone seemed to be driving something, whether it be a car, a motor bike, a motorbike-come-taxi or a jeepney, which is the Philippines version of a bus that the Filipinos seem to love decorating—the more flamboyant, the better.

 We eventually arrived at our destination.
 Anilao Photo Academy (or APA, as it is fondly known), is the brainchild of renowned underwater photographer Tim Ho.
-Run by a team of incredibly talented underwater photographers and dive guides, APA is widely recognised as the place to go to for underwater photography, and caters to photographers at all levels and for all camera types.
+Run by a team of incredibly talented underwater photographers and dive guides, APA is widely recognised as the place to go to for underwater photography, and caters for photographers of all levels and camera types.

-Once unpacked, we set up our cameras and watched as the sun set over the ocean, changing from orange to red, then to purple.
+Once unpacked, we set up our cameras and watched as the sun set over the ocean, changing from orange, to red to purple.
 We were in paradise!

 Early the following morning, we excitedly boarded our boat for a day of diving.
 In the Philippines, diving is done from bangkas.
 These are long, narrow wooden vessels with two support floats made from thick bamboo poles on either side of the main hull.
 They are usually motored by reconditioned truck engines.